 Bicycles, Bird watching, Golfing, Hiking trails, Fort Kaskaskia, Fort de Chartres, Lau-Nae Winery, Scenic Bluff Road, Schorr Lake Winery, Gallaghers Restaurant Waterloo, Sight-seeing

 David & Marcia Braswell

 Marcia is a retired K-12 vocal music instructor.
-She has 30 piano students, is director of the St. John United Church of Christ Choir here in Maeystown and is music director for the local theater in Waterloo and Belleville.
-David is a German teacher at Southwestern Illinois College and manager of 12 historic properties in Maeystown and Belleville.
+She has 30 piano students, is director of the St. John United Church of Christ Choir here in Maeystown and is music director for the local theater in Waterloo.
+David is a former German teacher at Southwestern Illinois College and manager of 12 historic properties in Maeystown and Belleville.
 He is active in the Belleville Historical Society which works to save old buildings in the Belleville area.

 baked victorian french bread